Is yogurt an animal protein?

 (Phoenix, AZ)

-I want to know if yogurt is an exception to the animal-protein rule?
+Question: Based on the information I read in The China Study, I want to know if yogurt is an exception to the animal-protein rule?
 Does the benefit of yogurt make it acceptable if I am trying to eliminate all animal-based foods?

 Answer: